PRACTICAL ADVICE ON INFECTION CONTROL

 No, we have to face facts.
 The only people we can trust are ourselves.
 So how do we do it?

 Below I have listed items I would recommend purchasing, and that means buy them NOW before they're all gone.
 We need to look at this calamity as a war, not just a war against the virus itself, but against something as dangerous - our fellow citizens.
-These people I have collectively named 'Wayne and Waynetta Slob', it's not meant to be a class thing, though I suppose it would be true to say that those on low income of any kind will be less likely to be able to afford to buy items which could protect themselves - and us.
+These people I have collectively named 'Wayne and Waynetta Slob', it's not meant to be a class thing, though I suppose it would be true to say that those on low income will be less likely to be able to afford to buy items which could protect themselves - and us.
 No, these are the people who through ignorance, selfishness, thoughtlessness or just plain old fashioned stupidity pose a risk to us all, and every time you step out your front door you'll be surrounded by them.

-What makes things more complicated for us all is that individuals can have contracted, and be infectious for up to seven days before showing the symptoms of infection.
+What makes things more complicated for us all is that individuals can have contracted, and be infectious, for up to seven days before showing the symptoms of infection.
 That means that even the most conscientious among us will have unwittingly been infecting others for a whole week before self isolating.

 In order for you to have the best chance to avoid catching this virus I want you imagine that your hands have been placed palms-down on to wet sticky red paint, and it will remain wet and sticky the whole time you're out of the house.
 Now imagine that's the infected matter.
 Once you grasp that image then it becomes much easier to understand how it can spread with what you touch, what needs to be avoided, and what needs to be cleaned as you transfer the sticky red paint from one thing to another.

-Now imagine every time other exhale you see a bright red mist - that's their potentially infected droplets.
+Now imagine every time others exhale you see a bright red mist - that's their potentially infected droplets.
 The velocity it leaves their body will be greatly increased by coughing or sneezing.
 Hence the need to keep your distance.

 Also, think of contaminated items as the virus's equivelant of Heathrow Airport.
 It's not where they want to be, but they'll use it to get to their intended destination, in this case your eyes, nose, mouth and ultimately your lungs.